 Upon witnessing the gory scene, Gandeevdhari Arjun’s shoulders started twitching.
 He couldn’t control himself, when he yelled in anger—‘except for that morbid devil Ashwaththama.
 Who else could have carried out this ghastly crime?
 Wipe your tears Devi.
 As I enter into a pratigya, that I will make this rogue prostrate at your feet.
 I will squash him with my legs, so that you can bathe with his blood.’
 Arjun then requested Krishna to be his charioteer.
 He then wore his armour and lifted his Gandeev and charged after Ashwaththama.
 Clean-handed Pandavas were now listless, at the brutal murder of their sons.
 They were now getting wild and ferocious and wanted revenge forthwith.
 Under the circumstances, scared Ashwaththama couldn’t have remained out of their clutches for long.

 After arresting Ashwaththama.
 Arjun was beginning to get restless.
 He asked, ‘Madhusudhan, what should we do with this rogue?
 How should we punish him?’
 And, before, he could even complete his sentence, Lord Krishna in an angry tone reacted—‘Parth!
 The rascal Brahmin’s execution, alone, is the way out.
 This was your vow too.
-So, where is the question of any permission in this?’
+So, where is the question of any permission in this matter?’

 But while grieving on her dead sons, when, Draupadi saw Guruputra Ashwaththama tied in ropes and lying in the courtyard.
 She stood up and started pleading for mercy with Arjun—‘Prannath!
 Please forgive him.’